History of France–United Kingdom relations: Roman and post-Roman era

+Medieval era

 Before the Conquest

 Prior to the Norman Conquest of 1066, there were no armed conflicts between the Kingdom of England and the Kingdom of France.
 France and England were subject to repeated Viking invasions, and their foreign preoccupations were primarily directed toward Scandinavia.

 Such cross-Channel relations as England had were directed toward Normandy, a quasi-independent fief owing homage to the French king; Emma, daughter of Normandy's Duke Richard, became queen to two English kings in succession; two of her sons, Harthacnut and Edward the Confessor later became kings of England.
 Edward spent much of his early life (1013–1041) in Normandy and, as king, favoured certain Normans with high office, such as Robert of Jumièges, who became Archbishop of Canterbury.

 This gradual Normanization of the realm set the stage for the Norman Conquest, in which Emma's brother's grandson, William, Duke of Normandy, gained the kingdom in the first successful cross-Channel invasion since Roman times.
 Together with its new ruler, England acquired the foreign policy of the Norman dukes, which was based on protecting and expanding Norman interests at the expense of the French kings.
 Although William's rule over Normandy had initially had the backing of King Henry I of France, William's success had soon created hostility, and in 1054 and 1057, King Henry had twice attacked Normandy.

-Norman conquest
+Norman Conquest

 However, in the mid-eleventh century, there was a dispute over the English throne, and the French-speaking Normans, who were of Viking, Frankish, and Gallo-Roman stock, invaded England under their duke William the Conqueror and took over following the Battle of Hastings in 1066, and crowned themselves Kings of England.
 The Normans took control of the land and the political system.
 Feudal culture took root in England, and for the next 150 years England was generally considered of secondary importance to the dynasty's Continental territories, notably in Normandy and other western French provinces.
-The language of the aristocracy was French for several hundred years after the Norman Conquest.
+The official language of the aristocracy was French for nearly three hundred years after the Norman Conquest.
 Many French words were adopted into the English language as a result.
-About one third of the English language is derived from or through various forms of French.
+About 30% of the English language is derived from or through various forms of French.
 The first Norman kings were also the Dukes of Normandy, so relations were somewhat complicated between the countries.
 Though they were dukes ostensibly under the king of France, their higher level of organisation in Normandy gave them more de facto power.
 In addition, they were kings of England in their own right; England was not officially a province of France, nor a province of Normandy.